Camping isn’t really my thing.

 Swimming, Sunbathing…

-Afterwards, we hit the water!
-There was a net barrier in the water.
-We were told that it was there to protect the swimmers from the jellyfish that abound in the area during summer.
-Hmmmm.
+Afterward, we hit the water!
+There was a net barrier in the water to protect the swimmers from the jellyfish that abound in the area during summer.
 We were afraid at first but we shrugged it off and swam anyway.
 We just made sure we were within the “safe” area.

 The water level had subsided when we decided to come out of the water.
-We realized that a rocky islet (more like a rocky bar) emerged so we decided to check it out and once again, camwhore.
-It was perfect timing coz the sun was just about to kiss the horizon!
+We realized that a rocky islet (more like a rocky bar) emerged so we decided to check it out and once again, take #selfies.
+It was perfect timing because the sun was just about to kiss the horizon!

 The Restroom Challenge